Part 1: Conspirators, Indicted and Unindicted

 Although there were several instances when his life was in danger during the war, he ignored those threats.
 Because these plots were not successful and the conspirators essentially escaped, details of them remain murky.

 Immediately after his capture by Union forces, Jefferson Davis, the former president of the Confederacy was accused by the Republican administration that followed the death of Lincoln of complicity in the assassination plot.
-However, there was no paper trail leading to Davis being implicated in the plot; the truth died with John Wilkes Booth on a farm in northern Virginia, and no formal charges were ever brought against him.
+However, there was no paper trail leading to Davis being implicated in the plot.
+The truth died with John Wilkes Booth on a farm in northern Virginia–perhaps–so no formal charges were ever brought against Davis.

-However, just because there was no hard evidence of it going higher up in the Rebel government, it does not follow that the Confederate government was not involved in the Booth Conspiracy.
-Then, as now, governments often used “plausible deniability” when conducting black operations which they knew the public might condemn.
-Jefferson Davis may well have been unaware of the Booth Conspiracy; but that does not mean that the Confederate Secret Service was not aware of it, or even involved in its planning and execution.
+Just because there was no hard evidence of the Booth Plot going higher up in the Rebel government, it does not follow that the Confederate government was not involved in the conspiracy.
+Then, as now, governments used “plausible deniability” when conducting black operations which they knew the public might condemn.
+Jefferson Davis may well have been unaware of the Booth Conspiracy; but the Confederate Secret Service was aware of it on a certain level, and perhaps even involved in its planning and execution.
 Unfortunately, when Richmond fell to the Yankees, the most sensitive documents of the Confederate espionage apparatus went up in flames.
 Some documents were destroyed deliberately, others fell prey to the chaos of the abandonment of the city and in the subsequent Yankee occupation.

-There is more solid evidence that at least one member of the Booth ring escaped undetected.
-Mrs. Grant—who, along with her husband, also believed in presentiments as the Lincolns did—in her memoirs describes that on the day of Lincoln’s assassination she was being shadowed by suspicious men.
+There is evidence that at least one member of the Booth ring escaped undetected.
+Mrs. Grant—who, along with her husband, also believed in presentiments as the Lincolns did.
+In her memoirs, Julia describes how on the day of Lincoln’s assassination she was being shadowed by suspicious men.
 One of them may have been Booth himself; but the other she never could identify.
-He may even have followed her and the General that day to the train station when they left on vacation.
+Julia relates how the unknown conspirator even followed her and the General that day to the train station when they left on vacation.

 For more about Lincoln and the Booth Conspiracies, go to The Paranormal Presidency of Abraham Lincoln and Ghosts and Haunts of the Civil War.
 Also dealing with the Late Unpleasantness is Ambrose Bierce and the Period of Honorable Strife, an in depth look at the wartime experiences of a famous American author.